fbpx

 mountain house decor ideas from this screen porch include a sofa and chairs in a light upholstery.
 Throw pillows and an afghan bring in a punch of bright orange that complements the muted teal millwork.
 A large white-and-neutral striped area rug and a pair of chevron-print throw pillows add visual interest through pattern.
 And though upholstered in a light fabric, a curved upholstered bench with deep, plush tufting makes a bold statement.
 An antique, simple wood desk holds a chunky glass lamp and a large copper pot holding a green plant.
 A large modern coffee table with a wood top and streamlined metal base, along with wood variety of stools and small side tables, complete the space.

-The raised hearth of the Tennessee fieldstone fireplace makes the perfect perch for toasting marshmallows on cool evenings at this mountain house in Cashiers, North Carolina.
-A pair of candelabras carved from tree roots and an antique Belgian Black Forest plaque add to the porch’s enchanted forest vibe.
+Considered to be the best seat in the house, the raised hearth of the Tennessee fieldstone fireplace makes the perfect perch for toasting marshmallows on cool evenings.
+A pair of candelabras carved from tree roots and an antique Belgian Black Forest plaque add to this mountain house porch’s enchanted forest vibe.

 “You can learn so much about someone’s decorating style just by peeking in their closet,” says interior designer Francie Hargrove.
 “I keep mine stocked with staples like crisp white cotton shirts, tailored black pants, and comfy cashmere sweaters that I’ll gussy up with a bold printed scarf, a chunky statement bangle, or a pair of pointy-toe pumps with a little bling on the buckle.
 I use the same approach to pull together a well-dressed room.
 I start with a classic foundation, and then pile on stylish accessories that make it pop and make it personal.”